blmayer/ereandel/CONTRIBUTING.md

 ## Submitting changes

 After finding an issue to work on, fork the repo, make the desired changes.
-Then use shellcheck to lint the code, please fix any warnings before submiting your changes.
+Then use shellcheck to lint the code, please fix any warnings before submitting your changes.

 Now you can submit the PR.
 I'll review it and if I'm happy with it, the PR will